Screengrab from microscope as it saves a photo from the microscope

 By being able to see a preview of your captured photos before saving them, you avoid having to open the photo in the File manager or on a separate computer and potentially realizing that the photo was saving with graphics when you intended to save without graphics or vice versa.
 Instead, the preview window allows you to detect any issues with the picture and easily retake another one immediately if needed.

-Printscreen of seed
+Monitor of magnified seed

 3. Naming and sorting your photos